iremkapucuoglu/p4b-website/content/en/posts/2023-05-01-accessibility-to-green-spaces.md

 ## Try GOAT!

-Do you also want to perform location planning analyses with GOAT or are you interested in further information?
+Do you also want to perform accessibility analyses with GOAT or are you interested in further information?
 [Contact us](/en/contact/ "Contact Plan4Better here!") or try the [free GOAT demo](/en/request-demo/ "Try GOAT for free!")!